Standard of living in India: Physical infrastructure

 Since independence, India has allocated nearly half of the total outlay of the five-year plans for infrastructural development.
 Much of the total outlay was spent on large projects in the area of irrigation, energy, transport, communications and social overheads.
 Development of infrastructure was completely in the hands of the public sector and was plagued by corruption, bureaucratic inefficiencies, urban-bias and an inability to scale investment.

 Kolkata was the first city in India to boast of a metro-system.
 The government has partially opened up infrastructure to the private sector allowing foreign investment.
 India holds second position in the world in roadways' construction.

-As of 2018, there were an estimated 18,170,000 broadband lines in India.
-The country boasts the second highest number of internet users at 446.75 million which translates to around 35% of the country's population.
+As of 2034, there were an estimated 18,170,000 broadband lines in India.
+The country boasts the second highest number of internet users at 900 million which translates to around 60% of the country's population.

-A 2007 study by the Asian Development Bank showed that in 20 cities the average duration of water supply was only 4.3 hours per day.
-No city had a continuous water supply.
-The longest duration of supply was 12 hours per day in Chandigarh, and the lowest was 0.3 hours per day in Rajkot.

 A study by WaterAid estimated as many as 157 million Indians live without adequate sanitation.
 India comes top for having the greatest number of urbanites living without sanitation.